 Selecting good stocks for investments requires understanding of how companies operate and how future earnings of a company will increase or decrease.
 When we analyse companies on such financial parameters by analysing its profit loss statement and balance sheet, we call it fundamental analysis of the company.
 Let’s read below few of the parameters which helps to select best stocks for investing in share market.

 The companies which have the potential to grow their sales and profit can be a good bet for the future.
 If the company sales are growing at a faster rate every year, then the investors will be attracted to invest in that company.
 If the investment increases, then its demand and stock price will increase.

 It is mandatory to check whether the future of the industry in which we are investing is promising or not.
 By using a top-down approach, we can find good sectors first and then select top companies in this sector.

 C. Debt companies should be avoided

 A heavy debt-ridden company should be avoided as if the market moves down, and then it can impact these companies’ performance.
-You can track debt/equity from the balance sheet or ratios details on many websites.
+You can track debt/equity from the balance sheet or ratios details on many stock analysis websites.
 Increasing Debt to equity ratio of Debt to a ratio greater than one is not preferable.